 60 Years of Hope, Help, and Healing

-In November 1957, after a great deal of time, effort and financial support from concerned citizens and groups from the communities of Meriden, Wallingford and Southington, the Child Guidance Clinic for Central Connecticut, Inc. opened its first offices on the second floor of the Clunan Building at 621/2 East Main Street.
+In November 1957, after a great deal of time, effort and financial support from concerned citizens and groups from the communities of Meriden, Wallingford and Southington, the Community Guidance Clinic for Central Connecticut, Inc. opened its first offices on the second floor of the Clunan Building at 621/2 East Main Street.

 Many local fundraising activities had been held to support the opening of the clinic, in addition to a cash grant of $9,000 from the State Department of Mental Health.
 The total clinic budget for the beginning year of operation was $25,000.

-Until 1964, The Child Guidance Clinic was staffed by a full-time Administrative Director, George Kokiko, MSW, with part-time psychiatrists, and social workers providing direct service to children and families.
+Until 1964, The Community Guidance Clinic was staffed by a full-time Administrative Director, George Kokiko, MSW, with part-time psychiatrists, and social workers providing direct service to children and families.
 In 1962, the building at 117 Lincoln Street in Meriden had been purchased with the help of courageous Board members who signed individually for the original mortgage.
 During 1964, a full-time Medical Director, William Gold, M.D., was hired and Herbert Gewirtz, Ph.D. was hired as full-time Chief Psychologist.
 The budget for that year was $60,000, supported by fundraising effort, United Way allocations and a grant from the Department of Mental Health.

 In the late 1960s, John Thomas, M.D., became Medical Director.
 Frank Formica, Ph.D. assumed the position of part-time Administrative Director in 1965.
 Under Dr. Thomas’ leadership, an Outreach Program and a Substance Abuse Treatment Program were established.
-Child Guidance Clinics came under the auspices of the Department of Children and Families, which continues to provide grant funding today.
+Community Guidance Clinics came under the auspices of the Department of Children and Families, which continues to provide grant funding today.

 Expanding Services & Training